 In a chapter 11, the debtor proposes a chapter 11 plan to restructure its debts and how it wishes to treat creditors in the chapter 11 plan.
 As part of the chapter 11 plan, the debtor must prepare a disclosure statement that must be approved by the court and is sent to creditors as well as ballots for the impaired creditors to vote on the chapter 11 plan.
 The chapter 11 plan proposes different classes of creditors who are treated differently under the Bankruptcy Code and receive different treatment terms in the chapter 11, such as secured creditors, priority unsecured creditors and general unsecured creditors.
 A chapter 11 plan can be crammed down over the objection of secured creditors if the plan is “fair and equitable” to the creditors, such as if the chapter 11 plan allows a secured creditor to retain its lien on assets securing the claim and pays the creditor in full over time for the value of its claim.
 Additionally, at least one impaired one creditor must vote to accept the plan.

-A chapter 11 bankruptcy is the most complex chapter of bankruptcy, but it is also the most flexible.
+A chapter 11 is the most complex chapter, but it is also the most flexible.
 A business cannot file under chapter 13 and therefore chapter 11 is the only option for businesses that wish to reorganize.
 A chapter 11 also may be a good option for an individual who has too much debt to file under chapter 13 and wishes to reorganize their debts.
-If you have questions about chapter 11 bankruptcy, please call Steiner Law Group at (410) 670-7060.
+If you have questions about chapter 11, please call Steiner Law Group at (410) 670-7060.